MHumm/DelphiEncryptionCompendium/readme.md

 to compile it.
 If done it is compatible up to 10.2 Tokio at least.
 This version is only compatible with Win32/Win64!

-The version 6.0 which is still in development is compatible with Delphi 2009 - Delphi 10.4.1 Sydney.
+This version 6.0 is compatible with Delphi 2009 - Delphi 10.4.1 Sydney.
 When defining the NO_ASM define in DECOptions.inc it is compatible with all platforms!
 It might be compatible with FPC, but this has not been focus and is not tested.

 ## What is the current status of this project?
 After some years of work we finally managed to release V6.0 now.